fuxoft/fxmasm/MUSIC_FORMAT.md

 Adds the `int` signed integer to the noise type value and then ANDs the result with 31.
 Used to slide the noise type gradually.
 For example:

-NOISE 0 LOOP 5 30,1 NOISE+ -20 NEXT
+`NOISE 0 LOOP 5 30,2 NOISE+ -20 NEXT`

-This produces 5 notes, each of them 1 interrupt long, with noise values 30, 10, 22, 2 and 14 respectively.
-This can be used for some nifty percussion sounds, especially in conjuction with the LEG+ directive.
+This produces 5 notes, each of them 2 interrupts long, with noise values 30, 10, 22, 2 and 14 respectively.
+This can be used for some complex percussion sounds, especially in conjuction with the LEG+ directive.

 > Note that some of the earlier songs had an error in the playroutine that resulted in ANDing the sum with 15 instead of 31.
-When playing those old sounds in the current AY player, the noise might sound "wrong".
+When playing those old songs in the current AY player, the noise might sound "wrong".

 ### TYPE uint

-Sets the sound type for corresponding voice to `uint`.
+Sets the sound type for the current voice to `uint`.
 Valid `uint` values are:

 * 8 - Tone (default)
 * 1 - Noise
-* 0 - Tone and noise
+* 0 - Tone and noise concurrently
 * 9 - Silence (of limited practical use)

 You should not use any other value than 0, 1, 8 or 9.

 ### EXTERNAL_CALL label

 Immediately calls native Z80 machine code subroutine at `label`.
 Used only in Indiana Jones 3 music.
+Of no practical use with `fxmasm`.

 ### ENV label